 - In and cross platforms analysis: at Merkle we don’t just use data from a single platform, but we go over and beyond.
 We can merge and weight insights from Google and Facebook Attribution platforms for instance, in order to provide you a truer picture of how social channels are performing.

-- Testing capabilities: you want to measure the incrementality of a channel, but you don’t know from where to start?
-Do not worry: our team of expert is here to advise you.
-From an in-platform test, to a more complex geo-test we will support you with.
+- Testing capabilities: Say you want to measure the incrementality of a channel, but don’t know where to start?
+Don't worry: our team of experts are here to advise you.
+From an in-platform test, to a more complex geo-test – we will support you.